1921 Washington & Jefferson Presidents football team

 The 1921 Washington & Jefferson Presidents football team was an American football team that represented Washington & Jefferson College as an independent during the 1921 college football season.
 In their first year under head coach Greasy Neale, the Presidents compiled a 10–0 record, shut out seven of eleven opponents, and outscored all opponents by a total of 222 to 33.
 During the regular season, they defeated Pitt, Detroit, and Syracuse.
 Their 7–0 victory over rival Pitt was celebrated with a day of canceled classes and a bonfire with inspirational speeches in front of the Washington County Courthouse.
 They concluded their season with a tie against California in the 1922 Rose Bowl.

 The Red and Black finished the season with a share of the 1921 national championship, as determined by the Boand System.
-In a later ranking of 1921 college football teams by TipTop25, Washington & Jefferson was ranked No. 4.

 Tackle Russ Stein was selected by Walter Camp as a first-team All-American.
 Halfback Hal Erickson was selected as a second-team player on the 1921 All-Eastern football team.
 Charles Fremont West was the team's quarterback.